First-principles study of the electronic structure of CaKRu$_4$P$_4$: Computational details

 \section{Computational details}

 In our calculations, the plane-wave basis method and QUANTUM ESPRESSO software package were used \cite{QE2009, QE2017}.
-We adopted the generalized gradient approximation of Perdew-Burke-Ernzerhof formula for the exchange-correlation potentials in the electronic structure calculations \cite{perdew1996generalized}.
+We adopted the generalized gradient approximation of the Perdew-Burke-Ernzerhof formula for the exchange-correlation potentials in the electronic structure calculations \cite{perdew1996generalized}.
 The ultrasoft pseudopotentials were employed to model the electron-ion interactions \cite{vanderbilt1990soft}.
 After the full convergence test, the kinetic energy cutoff for wave functions and charge density were chosen to be 816 and 6530 eV, respectively.
-The Marzari-Vanderbilt broadening technique was used\cite{marzari1999thermal}.
-For the density of states (DOS) calculations, a mesh of \mbox{24$\times$24$\times$12} $k$-points and the tetrahedra method were used \cite{PhysRevB.49.16223}.
+The Marzari-Vanderbilt broadening technique was used \cite{marzari1999thermal}.
+For the density of states (DOS) calculations, a mesh of \mbox{24$\times$24$\times$12} $k$ points and the tetrahedra method were used \cite{PhysRevB.49.16223}.
 All of the lattice parameters and internal atomic positions were fully optimized.
+For the calculations under pressure, an external hydrostatic pressure was applied on the simulation cell, whose geometries were fully relaxed by minimizing the enthalpy.
 The topological surface states were studied using tight-binding methods by the combination of Wannier90 \cite{Pizzi2020} and WannierTools \cite{WU2017} software packages.